 'Many others of the multitude also out of the village ran along with me.
 But as soon as I had taken my place, and begun to speak to them, they all made an acclamation, and called me the benefactor and saviour of the countrey.'
 (Whiston's Josephus, Vita, page 13, verses 47 and 50)

 The man who wrote as 'Josephus' also 'played the part' of 'Jesus'.

 - nazir which can mean 'untrimmed' (vine - 'I am the true vine'), 'consecrated' (as prince - 'Prince of Peace') - nazar which means 'evil eye' and can be in reference to the 'Sermon on the Mount', in which the Jesus character seems to refer to the "evil eye", which suggests that a person with an evil eye possesses twisted priorities, valuing wealth and power over devotion to God (the elites).

-That answer then to the specific location of Nazareth today must be in regards to the parallel events between Jesus and Titus Flavius in the Gospels and The Wars of the Jews.
-The starting location/area of the Roman military campaign in Judea and Jesus' Ministry is the same, the location looks to be on the outskirts of Japha.
+That answer then to the specific location of 'Nazareth' today must be in regards to the parallel events between Jesus and Titus in the Gospels and The Wars of the Jews.
+The starting location/area of the Roman military campaign in Judea and Jesus' Ministry is the same, the location looks to be on the outskirts of Japha (Yafi'a).
+Japha was a large Jewish city in Early Roman times, which would include outlying hamlets and a cemetery.
 The authors must have wanted to take advantage of name usage, as the name Nazareth and Jesus, and the 'root and branch' prophecy and the title 'Saviour' can all be linked, as demonstrated.
-My thoughts are that any finds that appear to be from "Nazareth" in the time of Jesus are actually from an area that was Japha originally, but is now called 'Nazareth'.
+My thoughts are that any finds that appear to be from "Nazareth" in the time of Jesus are actually from an area that was part of Japha originally, but is now called 'Nazareth'.